Lorsmo/Surfs-Up/README.md

     9 stations are available in this dataset.

-* Design a query to find the most active stations.
     * List the stations and observation counts in descending order.

-* Save the query results as a Pandas DataFrame and set the index to the station ID column

 <table border="1" class="dataframe">
   <thead>